Error Guarantees for Least Squares Approximation with Noisy Samples in Domain Adaptation: Introduction

 for $p,q\in\{2,\infty\}$.
 Note, since $V_m$ is finite-dimensional the minimum is actually attained.
 Following \cite{Baraud02, CDL13, MNST14, CM17, KUV21, LPU21}, we use weighted least squares $S_m$, defined in \eqref{eq:lsqrmatrix}, as underlying approximation method.
 Because of its linearity, the approximation error $\|f-S_m\bm y\|_{L_2}$ splits as follows:

 For fixed number of points $n$, we have a look at the behaviour with respect to $m$, the dimension of the approximation space $V_m$.
 The truncation error is the best possible benchmark and usually has polynomial decay $m^{-s}$ for some rate $s\ge 1$ depending on $f$ and the choice of $V_m$.
 We show, that the discretization error obeys the same decay as the truncation error.
-Thus, in the noiseless case we obtain the best possible error up to a multiplicative constant, cf.\ Theorem~\ref{L2wo}.
+Thus, given logarithmic oversampling, we obtain the best possible error up to a multiplicative constant in the noiseless case, cf.\ Theorem~\ref{L2wo}.

 Including noise, we show that we get an additional summand growing linear in $m$, cf.\ Theorems~\ref{L2w}.
 This resambles the well-known bias-variance trade off modeling the over- and undersmoothing effects which one wants to balance, cf.\ \cite{GKKW02, PL13}.
 This linear behaviour in $m$ is approved by \cite[Thm.~4.9]{LMP20} (by using the regularization $g_\lambda(\sigma) = 1/(\lambda+\sigma)$ with $\lambda = 0$).
-An example of that behaviour for $D = [0,1]$ and $\mu = \mathrm dx$ being the Lebesgue measure is depicted in Figure~\ref{fig:experiment_1d} where the detailed example is found in Section~\ref{sec:application}.
+An example of that behaviour for $D = [0,1]$ and $\varrho_T = \mathrm dx$ being the Lebesgue measure is depicted in Figure~\ref{fig:experiment_1d} where the detailed example is found in Section~\ref{sec:application}.

 Our central theorem, complying this behaviour, looks as follows: